TukuToi/better-wp-plugin-boilerplate/README.md

 * change `Plugin_Name` to `Example_Me`
 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`

 It's safe to activate the plugin at this point.
-Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.
+Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code, of course.

-Or, just use the [TukuToi Boilerplate Generator Plugin](https://github.com/TukuToi/tukutoi-plugin-generator), or the Webform (coming soon), to generate a starter plate using your file, class, method names and prefixes.
+For simplicity, you can just use the [TukuToi Boilerplate Generator Plugin](https://github.com/TukuToi/tukutoi-plugin-generator), or the Webform (coming soon), to generate a starter plate using your file-, class-, method- names (and prefixes, authorname, etc etc).

 ## Submit a Plugin to WordPress.org